ethanchen7/RPE10/README.md

 3. Create a **.env** file based on the example with proper settings for your development environment

 4. Setup your PostgreSQL user, password and database and make sure it matches your **.env** file

-5. Get into your pipenv, migrate your database, seed your database, and run your flask app
+5. Start your pipenv shell, migrate your database, seed your database, and run your flask app

    ```bash
    pipenv shell